-No Item Discussion Solution Responsibility 1 Need to address the issue of salary levels between Administration and Councillors, currently standing at (3) & (2) respectively Address grading disparity between Councillors and Administrative staff MM 2 Roads Master Plan (RMP) Explore the availability of other funding sources such as the Rural Roads Asset Management Systems Grant or the Public Transport Infrastructure Grant MM 3 Need to cater for projects inclusive of the environment and disaster management , Community Services
+No Item Discussion Solution Responsibility 1 Need to address the issue of salary levels between Administration and Councillors, currently standing at (3) & (2) respectively Address grading disparity between Councillors and Administrative staff MM 2 Explore the availability of other funding sources such as the Rural Roads Asset Management Systems Grant or the Public Transport Infrastructure Grant MM 3 Need to cater for projects inclusive of the environment and disaster management Community Services

-No Item Discussion Solution Responsibility 4 Staff competency levels Need to reassign employees who are not competent in the current positions after due process has been followed Conduct an employee satisfaction survey to determine underlying reasons for poor work ethics Conduct skills needs audits and align it to the WSP Corporate Services 5 Dress code Employees need to be educated in the correct attire to wear especially when representing the municipality Conduct awareness campaign with respect to accepted dress code Corporate Services 6 Supply Chain Management (SCM) Staff need training on best practice and legislative and internal process compliance Develop SCM Standard Operating Procedure Manual ВТО Cost curtailment All operational costs to be reviewed with the focus to reduce where appropriate NT Circular 89 Dec 2017 states - "There is a need for municipalities to focus on collecting revenues owed to them, and eliminate wasteful and non-core spending" NT Circular 89 Dec 2017 states - "controlling unnecessary spending on nice-to-have items and non-essential activities as was highlighted in MFMA Circular No. 82" NT Circular 89 Dec 2017 states - curbing consumption of water and electricity by the indigents to ensure that they do not exceed their allocation Reference NT Circular 70 - for examples of non-priority expenditure that must be eliminated 8 Illegal occupation of land Public Works Department not resolving issue Curb random land invasions by enforcement of By-laws PED
+No Item Discussion Solution Responsibility 4 Staff competency levels Need to reassign employees who are not competent in the current positions after due process has been followed Conduct an employee satisfaction survey to determine underlying reasons for poor work ethics Conduct skills needs audits and align it to the WSP Corporate Services 5 Dress code Employees need to be educated in the correct attire to wear especially when representing the municipality Conduct awareness campaign with respect to accepted dress code Corporate Services 6 Supply Chain Management (SCM) Staff need training on best practice and legislative and internal process compliance Develop SCM Standard Operating Procedure Manual ВТО 7 Cost curtailment 2.
+NT Circular 89 Dec 2017 states - "There is a need for municipalities to focus on collecting revenues owed to them, and eliminate wasteful and non-core spending" 3.
+NT Circular 89 Dec 2017 states - "controlling unnecessary spending on nice-to-have items and non-essential activities as was highlighted in MFMA Circular."
+1.Consider utilising electronic transmission of documents and USB and reduce the number of hard copies 2.Implement training on "Go Green" 3.
+Consider renting of municipal houses to increase revenue source, existing tenants requested to pay or be evicted 4.
+Enforce guidelines as per MFMA Circulars 70, 82 and 89 All Directorates 8 Illegal occupation of land Public Works Department not resolving issue Curb random land invasions by enforcement of By-laws PED